Groups & Factions

 • Sometimes acts as 'Campaign for a Democratic Party', rather than under its own name in Your Party.

-• With other organisations, part of the Socialist Unity Platform in Your Party, which is pushing for a common platform of six demands around party democracy.
+• With other organisations, part of the Socialist Unity Platform, which pushed for six demands around party democracy at founding conference and afterwards.

 Other Key Facts